mautic/developer-documentation-new/docs/design/quick_filters.rst

 Quick filter options
 --------------------

-Each quick filter is defined as an associative array with the following keys:
+You define each quick filter as an associative array with the following keys:

-- ``search``: The search query to be applied
+- ``search``: the search query to apply
-- ``label``: The displayed text for the filter button
+- ``label``: the displayed text for the filter button
-- ``tooltip``: The tooltip text shown on hover
+- ``tooltip``: the tooltip text shown on hover
-- ``icon``: The CSS class for the icon displayed on the button
+- ``icon``: the CSS class for the icon displayed on the button

 Multiple quick filters
 ----------------------